JosephTNW/medical-api/README.md

      LINES TERMINATED BY '\n'```
    - There may be additional truncation, edit the fields character limit to solve this issue
    - Delete the first row if it is indeed the column names.
+3. Working Python, C++ and C environment (sklearn is used for the model)

 ## How to run this?
 1. First create a .env file using the available .env_example as a template.
 2. Open command prompt on the medical-api's root directory.